repalash/uiconfig.js/README.md

 #### Core package

-For javascript/html files and js libraries there is no need to install the uiconfig.js package, just import the renderer package and use it.
+For javascript/html files and js libraries there is no need to install the uiconfig.js package, simply import the renderer package and use it.

 For typescript projects, the package `uiconfig.js` can be installed/imported to use the decorators and types.